Use federated identities with SDK

 • The sub claim in the JWT should be equal to the user’s email address as configured in the W&B organization.

-• The aud claim in the JWT should be equal to the name of the W&B team which houses the project that you are accessing as part of your AI workflow.
-In case of Dedicated Cloud or Self-managed instances, you could configure an instance-level environment variable SKIP_AUDIENCE_VALIDATION to true to skip validation of the audience claim.
+• The aud claim in the JWT should be equal to the name of the W&B organization which houses the project that you are accessing as part of your AI workflow.
+In case of Dedicated Cloud or Self-managed instances, you could configure an instance-level environment variable SKIP_AUDIENCE_VALIDATION to true to skip validation of the audience claim, or use wandb as the audience.

 • The exp claim in the JWT is checked to see if the token is valid or has expired and needs to be refreshed.